sidayuan/sidayuan.github.io/index.md

 I currently work at [Canva](https://www.canva.com/). <span style="color:lightgrey">It should go without saying that absolutely nothing on this website reflects the views of my past and present employers, institutions and colleagues.
 This is <i>my</i> space.</span>

-I graduated top of class from the University of Sydney with a Bachelor of Science (Advanced Mathematics) (Honours) in 2020
+I graduated top of my class in 2020 from the University of Sydney with a Bachelor of Science (Advanced Mathematics) (Honours)
 - Thesis: <i>Series Representations of Lévy Processes and Applications</i>
 - Majors in Mathematics, Statistics
 - Minors in Computer Science, Economics <span style="color:lightgrey">(omitted from my transcript to fit in the CS minor)</span>
 - <details>
   <summary>19 academic awards</summary>
-  Well, if you insist...
+  <span style="color:lightgrey">Well, if you insist...</span>

   <ul>
     <li>KE Bullen Memorial Prize